brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 8 bht.md

 2. "All such comparisons of personal worth are set aside by the confession, that he was the least of all the saints."
 3. "The grace of God given to me is the expression used by him, to intimate that it was a peculiar gift, as compared with what had been bestowed on others."

+### Philip Schaff:
+1. "The great Apostle, however, so truly, so earnestly, felt his own weakness and nothingness... that the mention of God’s grace towards him awakens... not only the remembrance of his former persecutions... but of his own sinful nature and unworthiness for so high an office" (Ellicott).
+2. "He had been a persecutor, and since God’s grace had helped him, there is no one whom it may not help" (Ellicott).
+3. "'The fulness of wisdom, righteousness, sanctification, and redemption all centred and summed up in Him' (Alford)" (Ellicott).

 ### Archibald T. Robertson:
 1. "Unto me who am less than the least of all saints."
 2. "The peculiar form ελαχιστοτερω (in apposition with εμο) is a comparative (-τερος) formed on the superlative ελαχιστος."